-Productivity is an important measure of Australian agricultural performance.
+Productivity is an important measure of Australian farm performance.
 It shows how efficiently inputs (labour, capital, land, materials and services) are used to produce outputs (crops, wool, and livestock) over time.
 Growth in the ratio of outputs produced to inputs used translates to improved profitability and competitiveness for farmers.

 In the long term, estimates of productivity reflect changes in farm business scale and management practices, and technological progress.
 However, short-term estimates of productivity are often highly volatile, and influenced by seasonal conditions and other temporary factors.
 Readers should be cautious when interpreting conventional agricultural productivity estimates over short time periods.

 - National TFP growth in the broadacre industries averaged 1.0% per year from 1977–78 to 2021–22.